The homology of the groupoid of the self-similar dihedral group: Low dimension homology of the groupoid associated to the self-similar infinite dihedral group.

 For a subset $A\subseteq \G^{(0)}$ we define $\G_A=\{g\in \G: s(g),r(g)\in A\}$, and this is a subgroupoid of $\G$ with unit space $A$.
 We say that $A\subseteq \G^{(0)}$ is \emph{$\G$-full} if $r(s^{-1}(x))\cap A\neq \emptyset$ for every $x\in \G^{(0)}$.
 Two étale groupoids $\G$ and $\HG$ with totally disconnected unit spaces are called \emph{Kakutani equivalent} if there exist full clopen subsets $A$ and $B$ of $\G^{(0)}$ and $\HG^{(0)}$ respectively, such that $\G_A\cong \HG_B$ (\cite[Definition 4.1]{Mat2}).

+\begin{example}[Transformation groupoid] Let $\Gamma$ be a discrete group with unit $e$, and let us consider an action of $\Gamma$ on a locally compact Hausdorff space $X$.
+Then we define the \emph{transformation groupoid} $X\rtimes \Gamma$ as the set $X\times \Gamma$ with the product topology, such that

-Let $X$ be a locally compact Hausdorff space and $G$ be an inverse semigroup of local homeomorphisms of $X$, i.e. homeomorphisms between open subsets of $X$.
-Then given a pair $(g,x)\in G\times X$, its $G$-germ $[g,x]$ is an equivalence class where $(g,x)\sim (g',x')$ if and only if $x=x'$ and $g$ and $g'$ coincides in a neighborhood of $x$.
+If $X$ is a Cantor space, then $X\rtimes \Gamma$ is an ample groupoid. \end{example} \begin{example}[groupoid of germs] Let $X$ be a locally compact Hausdorff space and $G$ be an inverse semigroup of local homeomorphisms of $X$, i.e. homeomorphisms between open subsets of $X$.
+Then given a pair $(g,x)\in G\times X$, its $G$-germ $[g,x]$ is an equivalence class where $(g,x)\sim (g',x')$ if and only if $x=x'$ and $g$ and $g'$ coincide in a neighborhood of $x$.
 Then the \emph{groupoid of $G$-germs} $\G$ have operations given by

 if and only if $g_2(x_2)=x_1$, and

 The topology of the groupoid of $G$-germs is given by the basis of open sets

 for $g\in G$ and $U$ an open subset of the domain of $g$.